 Mobilization went relatively smoothly, with multiple components going on at one time (thanks to the hard work of the Superintendents orchestrating the whole process!).
 The road was built, piles driven, and spill pans installed at the offload site.
 The deck barges were loaded out in New York, along with the dredge AJ Fournier.
 The process was enhanced by the excellent coordination effort by Beau Payne and his towing company, P&L Towing.
-The existing infrastructure at the berths where we had planned to walk the equipment off, required additional engineering and specialized steel mats in order to direct the load as far away from the bulkhead as possible.
+The existing infrastructure at the berths where we had planned to walk the equipment off, required additional engineering and specialized steel mats to direct the load as far away from the bulkhead as possible.
 Fortunately for us, the engineer we had selected to provide stamped drawings knew of a local contractor with a set of these ramps they had utilized for another project at the Port.
 The barge and ramps were positioned per the approved design drawings, and all that remained was to wait on the tide to come in; only then could the Sennebogens be walked off and set up over at the DMMA.

-Behind the smooth façade of this whole operation were the Supervisors (Butch Sinkus, Thomas "Junior" Mitchell, and Paul Poirier) and Crew at the DMMA.
+Behind the smooth façade of this operation were the Supervisors (Butch Sinkus, Thomas "Junior" Mitchell, and Paul Poirier) and Crew at the DMMA.
 This project was an upland disposal project, and the DMMA inside Port Everglades was the epicenter through which all material came and went.

 It was important to be adaptable, know our limitations, and think innovatively for creative solutions on this project.
 There were numerous aspects to manage: the dredge, the offload operations, the boats, the trucks, and the surrounding maritime industry.
-All operations had to be in sync in order for the project to be a success, and our team managed this well.
+All operations had to be in sync for the project to be a success, and our team managed this well.
 The project was permitted for two years but was 100% completed by the end of May 2017.
-All dredge material, originally slated for landfill disposal, was able to be hauled offsite to DEPapproved beneficial reuse locations.
+All dredge material, initially slated for landfill disposal, was hauled offsite to DEP approved beneficial reuse locations.
 Turbidity was a non-issue.
 More importantly, no manatees were harmed in the conduct of this project.
 The ultimate success of this project was due to the hard work and effort of a capable and creative management team made up of Steve Tobin, Danielle Taylor, Dean Chambers, Butch Sinkus, Paul Poirier, Junior Mitchell, Kyle Reeves, Dean Kirby, and Bryan Cooper as well as excellent craft personnel including Allan "Chip" Smith, Steve Castillo, Charles Horn, Carlos Valdez, Taylor Nimmer, Rodney Moultry, Chris Bourque, and Isidro Madrigal.